Climate Pledge Arena: Potential replacement by arena in SoDo

-Ackerley also committed to submitting an expansion application to the NHL by a September 15, 1990 deadline as part of the arena deal.
+Ackerley also committed to submitting an expansion application to the NHL by a September 15, 1990, deadline as part of the arena deal.
 His son Bill would head the expansion effort, while a competing group led by Microsoft executive Chris Larson and former Seattle Totems player then coach Bill MacFarland was preparing their own application.
 With the Ackerley application already submitted, the two groups would merge with Larson and MacFarland being primary points of contact with the NHL.
-Then owner of the Seattle Thunderbirds, Bill Yuill, also joined the group.
+Then owner of the Thunderbirds, Bill Yuill, also joined the group.
 Larson and MacFarland, along with Barry Ackerley and Bill Lear, Ackerley's financial advisor, were set to make a presentation to the NHL's Board of Governors on December 5, 1990.
 At the meeting, Ackerley and Lear asked to meet with the board first, promptly withdrew their application, and left.
 Larson and MacFarland were stunned to learn of the development but were unable to pursue any recourse as their names were never on the submitted application.

 Thought to play a factor in Ackerley's decision were the significant demands by the NHL for an expansion team: a $50 million expansion fee that was more than any NHL club was valued at the time; a $5 million down payment that would be forfeited if 10,000 season tickets were not sold in the first year – the Sonics had never sold more than 9,000 season tickets; season tickets needed to produce at least $9 million annually, which would've made the tickets the second most expensive for a team in the area at the time; a 20-year lease with a "substantial" share of arena revenues from concessions, parking, and ad signage; priority status for postseason arena dates; and a secured $5 million line of credit in case the league had to take over ownership of the team at any point.
 Ackerley would not sacrifice Sonics revenues for a hockey team in which he would be a minority investor.

 In June 1991, nearly a year after the city agreed to the arena deal, Ackerley announced that the project would not move forward.
 Increasing project costs, legal disputes, and inability to secure construction financing were cited as reasons to drop the project.
 Only around 30 of the 70 luxury suites were sold and the Ackerleys were unable to find a corporate buyer for naming rights.
 Ackerley Communications profits were down, which also contributed to the financing difficulties.
 A state Supreme Court case brought by Seattle Center employees challenged the constitutionality of the arena deal, while potential lawsuits from the Mariners and trade show organizers and possible legal challenges to environmental review of the project loomed.